eomereu/nodejs/cheatSheet.md

     The folder of the module is automatically created under the *node_modules* folder with its module name and none of the files here are subject to change.

     Cloning any project with NPM modules in it will arrive without *node_modules* folder undoubtfully.
-Since its untouchablity and size when a project with it is to be pushed to Git or to any repository, the mentiones foler is deleted.
+Since its untouchablity and size when a project with it is to be pushed to Git or to any repository, the mentiones folder is deleted.
 So after cloning the project because we need the folder, we can simply install it via the command:
     ```bash
     $ npm install
     ```
     within the root directory.
 It will use the *package.json* and *package-lock.json* files as a reference to install the folder.

 4. Global NPM Packages
-    These will allow us to get a nwe command on terminal.
+    These will allow us to get a new command on terminal.
 When we install a global package, we don't load it into our file with *require* etc. instead we install it globally via terminal by,
     ```bash
     $ sudo npm i global_package_name -g
     ```